 Another example is:

-Please send my regards to Peter.
+Please, send regards to Peter.

-Please send my regards to Peter.
+Please, send my regards to Peter.

 ピーターによろしくお伝えください